 I was the only candidate for city council in District 4 to speak against the resolution.

-Since I announced my campaign, I’ve been joined by Katrina Foley for Mayor and Cottie Petrie-Norris for State Assembly to knock on doors in Westside Costa Mesa.
+When announced my campaign, I was endorsed by Mayor Katrina Foley and Assemblywoman Cottie Petrie-Norris who knocked on doors with me in Westside Costa Mesa.
 I’m proud to have the support of these grassroots leaders.

 You can connect more with my campaign on social media or by email!